stumathews/DataflowPipeline.net/README.md

                     .ProcessAndTransform(i => "Stuart").Finish();
             Assert.AreEqual("Stuart",result);
 ```
-You can have any number of steps in the pipeline.

 This shows you how you can throw if exceptions are encountered at any point, effectively halts the pipeline: